-Is
+"Allergy Face" Is Real — & Here's What You Can Do About It

 Bloodshot Eyes

-Oh, your eyes are the windows, all right — to the inner turmoil your body is going through when you have allergies.
-But that doesn't mean you have to live the entire season seeing red.
+While red eyes seem inevitable during allergy season, there are ways to effectively manage them.
 "Believe it or not, steroid nasal sprays are just as effective for eye symptoms as eyedrops," says Dr. Elliott.
 "Avoid eyedrops that treat red-eye — they contain vasoconstrictors that shrink blood vessels.
 Your body can get so used to them with regular use that you can have rebound red eyes when you stop using it.
 Antihistamine eye drops and saline eye drops to flush out your eyes are your best bet."

-Oh, your eyes are the windows, all right — to the inner turmoil your body is going through when you have allergies.
-But that doesn't mean you have to live the entire season seeing red.
-"Believe it or not, steroid nasal sprays are just as effective for eye symptoms as eyedrops," says Dr. Elliott.
-"Avoid eyedrops that treat red-eye — they contain vasoconstrictors that shrink blood vessels.
-Your body can get so used to them with regular use that you can have rebound red eyes when you stop using it.
-Antihistamine eye drops and saline eye drops to flush out your eyes are your best bet."

 But don't underestimate the power of prevention.
 Wear sunglasses to protect your eyes from pollen, gently rinse the eyelid area with baby shampoo after being outside to keep allergens from getting stuck, and wear your waterproof mascara loud and proud.
-At the end of the day, planning ahead is the only thing that will keep your makeup from running à la LC on The Hills circa 2008.
+At the end of the day, planning ahead is the only thing that will keep your makeup from running à la Hannah Brown during that Bachelor premiere.

 Advertisement